Vulval intraepithelial neoplasia

-The clinical appearance of an irregular red, white or pigmented plaque or plaques on the vulva may suggest a diagnosis of VIN/SIL or dVIN.
-Colposcopy (examination using magnification and a special light) may be used to see the extent of the condition.
-A skin biopsy is required to confirm abnormal epithelial cells in the epithelium, and to identify any invasive cancer.
+One or more flat or thickened, irregular red, white or pigmented plaques on the vulva may suggest a diagnosis of uVIN/HSIL or dVIN.
+Colposcopy (examination using magnification and a special light) may be used to examine the appearance and extent of the condition.
+A skin biopsy is required to confirm abnormal epithelial cells within the epithelium, and to identify any invasive cancer.

 - The epithelium may be hyperkeratotic (scaly) and acanthotic (thickened).

-- HSIL reveals vacuolated and dysplastic cells with mitoses throughout the epithelium, which can include follicular epithelium.
+- uVIN/HSIL reveals vacuolated and dysplastic cells with mitoses throughout the epithelium, which can include follicular epithelium.

 - dVIN reveals dysplastic cells and mitoses confined to the basal layer.

-- Immunohistochemistry stains: HSIL is p16 positive, and dVIN is p53 positive.
+- Immunohistochemistry stains: uVIN/HSIL is p16 positive, and dVIN is p53 positive.

 Warty lesions in postmenopausal women should undergo biopsy, particularly if they do not resolve with simple treatment.

 Women with vulval lichen sclerosus and erosive lichen planus should be followed up carefully.
-Any areas failing to respond to high-potency topical corticosteroids, particularly if hyperkeratotic, should under biopsy in case of dVIN.
+Any areas failing to respond to high-potency topical corticosteroids, particularly if hyperkeratotic, should have a biopsy taken to exclude dVIN.